fangq/mcxcl/mcxlabcl/README.txt

  == Output control ==
        cfg.issaveexit: [0]-save the position (x,y,z) and (vx,vy,vz) for a detected photon
+                       Example: <demo_lambertian_exit_angle.m>
        cfg.issaveref:  [0]-save diffuse reflectance/transmittance in the non-zero voxels
                        next to a boundary voxel.
-The reflectance data are stored as negative values
+The reflectance data are stored as negative values; must pad zeros next to boundaries
-       cfg.outputtype: 'flux' - fluence-rate, (default value)
+                       Example: see the demo script at the bottom cfg.outputtype: 'flux' - fluence-rate, (default value)
                        'fluence' - fluence integrated over each time gate, 'energy' - energy deposit per voxel
-                       'jacobian' or 'wl' - mua Jacobian (replay mode), 'nscat' or 'wp' - weighted scattering counts for computing Jacobian for mus (replay mode) cfg.session:    a string for output file names (used when no return variables)
+                       'jacobian' or 'wl' - mua Jacobian (replay mode), 'nscat' or 'wp' - weighted scattering counts for computing Jacobian for mus (replay mode) for type jacobian/wl/wp, example: <demo_mcxlab_replay.m>
+                       and  <demo_replay_timedomain.m>
+       cfg.session:    a string for output file names (only used when no return variables)

  == Debug ==
        cfg.debuglevel:  debug flag string, one or a combination of ['R','M','P'], no space